Skip to content

 Here, traditional looms from 100 years ago are used.
 Fabrics woven gently and slowly on these traditional looms bring out the inherent texture of natural materials such as cotton, silk, and hemp, creating a nostalgic and warm quality.
 The appeal lies in the fact that the textiles become stronger and gain character with each use.
 The attention to detail is unwavering, with some products even undergoing processes like "twisting yarn" and dyeing in-house.
 Additionally, the drying process after washing is kept natural.
 All of this results in a feature where the fabrics are finished without seams, contributing to a comfortable feel against the skin.

-• Yonezawa water repellent
+• Yonezawa Water Repellent

 During the dyeing process of the fabric, these treatments are applied, resulting in a uniform and stable effect.
 The effect is semi-permanent and long-lasting.
 Not only the main body but also all parts, including gussets and handles, are made from processed materials.
 It is a popular high-end material for formal use, known for its unique glossiness and deep black color.
 This processing is ideal for formal bags intended for long-term use.

-• Q1.What is the difference between Yonezawa-ori and other production areas?
+• Q1.
+What is the difference between Yonezawa weaving and other production areas?

 What are the differences between Yonezawa weave and other production areas?